MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/troubleshooting.md

 ---
 # Troubleshooting the DevTools extension

-Make sure to open DevTools in one of the supported ways or scenarios.
-Make sure you open a folder that contains source files for the webpage that you are inspecting with DevTools.
-See [Opening DevTools and the embedded DevTools browser](./open-devtools-and-embedded-browser.md).
+* Make sure to open DevTools in one of the supported ways or scenarios.
+See [Opening DevTools and the DevTools browser](./open-devtools-and-embedded-browser.md).

+* Make sure you open a folder that contains source files for the webpage that you are inspecting with DevTools.
+See [Mapping URL files to the opened folder](./open-devtools-and-embedded-browser.md#mapping-url-files-to-the-opened-folder) in _Opening DevTools and the DevTools browser_.

 <!-- ====================================================================== -->